| An Essay on

 study, must correspond to the denominations represented by the list of

+elementary headings.
 From the general to the particular, or vice versa?
+We now have an exclusively formal criterion for

 recognising easily whether or not a text is a classification.
 Yet this criterion